DS@GT Applied Research Competitions

 - Focus: Introduction to competitive data science (Kaggle) and research competitions (CLEF).

-- Activities: Weekly meetings, EDA assignments, paper discussions, internal Kaggle competition, foundational skills training (e.g., PACE usage).
+- Activities: Weekly meetings, EDA assignments, paper discussions, foundational skills training (e.g., PACE usage).

 - Outcome: Formation of motivated and prepared teams for the Spring semester.